 This series includes various contracts and agreements between the Provincial Exhibition of Manitoba and companies hired for the fair.
 These companies include musicians, entertainment, stage hands, concessions and more.
 The series also includes inventories, by laws, the 1920 Act of Incorporation.
 Most of the documents are from 1957 to 1962.

 Notes: Inventory of documents in the series is available in the printed finding aid.

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF1 Provincial Exhibition of Manitoba

 Provincial exhibition of Manitoba minutes